-Social media starts with people.
+Social media marketing starts with people.
 To be successful on social media you have to know who it is you want to have a conversation with so you can nurture the relationship!
 How will you know what content you should write, tweet, and post if you don’t know who you are sharing with?
 Your audience is the lifeblood of your social media initiatives and knowing who they are and what they want is the key to success.

 Here are three things you need to know about your audience: